Best Patch for Zoom Fatigue: A Wearable Ritual for Video-Call Days

 Let's be real: Zoom fatigue is the silent pandemic no one's talking about.
 You wake up, grab coffee, open your laptop, and suddenly it's 4pm and you've barely moved.
 Your face hurts from fake-smiling at a camera.
 Your brain feels like scrambled eggs.
 And the only thing standing between you and a complete meltdown is the mute button.

-If you're working from home and video calls are draining your soul, this guide will explain why Zoom fatigue happens, what makes it different from regular tiredness, and how wearable wellness patches can help you survive (and maybe even thrive) in the remote work era.
+If you're working from home and video calls are draining your soul, this guide explains why Zoom fatigue happens, what makes it different from regular tiredness, and how a wearable wellness ritual might fit into your remote-work day if you choose it.

 Why Zoom Fatigue Hits Different Than Regular Work Stress